TalhaAhmad-Codes/Pizza-X/README.md

 ## 📄 License

-This project is currently **private**.
+This project is licensed under [MIT](/LICENSE).
-Licensing details will be defined later.

 ---

 ## ✨ Status

 🚧 **Active Development**
-Architecture & foundations are being finalized.
+Architecture & foundations for backend are being finalized.

 ---